imcf/hrm-omero/README.md

 ## Debugging

+The connector will try to place log messages in a file in the location specified as `$HRM_LOG` in the HRM configuration file **unless** a configuration option named `$OMERO_CONNECTOR_LOGFILE_DISABLED` is present and non-empty.
+In a standard setup this will result in the log file being `/var/log/hrm/omero-connector.log`.

+In addtion, log messages produced by the connector when called by HRM will be sent to `stderr`, which usually means they will end up in the web server's *error log*.

 By default the connector will be rather silent as otherwise the log files will be cluttered up quite a bit on a production system.
 However, it is possible to increase the log level by specifying `-v`, `-vv` and so on.